clj-kondo/clj-kondo/.sbx/README.md

 bb .sbx/repl.clj --root /path/to/worktree
 ```

-The REPL runs Clojure 1.12 via an injected `:repl-clojure` alias, so
+The REPL runs Clojure 1.13.0-alpha6 via an injected `:repl-clojure` alias, so
+it matches the destructuring implementation under test and
 `clojure.repl.deps/add-libs` works for adding deps on the fly.

 The REPL runs inside the container: it only sees files under the mounted